Flyers-Kings' Series History: Current and Miscellaneous:

 January 18, 1981 -- The slumping Flyers, 2-7-2 in the previous eleven games, routed Los Angeles 7-2 in Philadelphia as seven players scored.
 Prior to the game, the Flyers celebrated the news of the impending release of the Iranian hostages by playing "God Bless America," in which the team had a 52-8-2 record when Kate Smith's version was performed.
 Just 14 seconds into the affair, Tim Kerr bloodied Mark Hardy in a fight.
 Less than a minute later Ken Linseman and Jay Wells squared off.
 Philly scored four second period goals and Glen Cochrane pounded Steve Jensen in a fight that each player received multiple infractions.
 Philly led 5-1 after two periods and 6-2 in the third when another spirited debate transpired including rookie John Gibson (48 career NHL games) sucker-punched Paul Holmgren (23 PIMs) who then flogged the turtling Gibson.
 The result was all 10 skaters on ice received misconducts of 10+ minutes.
 Kings' owner Jerry Buss held a closed-door meeting after the game.
 Assistant coach Ralph Backstrom then said "The Flyers play roller derby hockey."
 Flyers' head coach Pat Quinn responded "I think they were the dirty team tonight.
 It's just an alibi for them to say that they were just defending themselves against the tactics of the Flyers.
 That's just a pile of crap."

-February 21, 1981 -- The Flyers established a team-record with their 10th straight road win against an opponent with a 3-1 victory which knocked the Kings out of first place.
+February 21, 1981 -- The Flyers defeated the Kings 3-1 and established a team-record with their 10th straight road win against an opponent.
+The Kings entered the game as their division leaders.
 There were 270 PIMs called including a major brawl 8:10 into the third period which resulted in 214 PIMs and the ejection of six players: Glen Cochrane (42 PIMs), Mel Bridgman (35 PIMs) and Mike Busniuk (31 PIMs) for the Flyers and Dave Lewis (35 PIMs), Andre St. Laurent (37 PIMs) and Dean Hopkins (46 PIMs) for Los Angeles.
 Rick MacLeish scored 95 seconds later to seal the win.
 1980 Swedish Olympian Thomas Eriksson gave the Flyers a 1-0 lead with his first NHL goal, a slapshot that beat Mario Lessard.
 L.A.'s goal came on a 5-on-3.
 In the first period, Cochrane and Hopkins fought -- http://www.youtube.com/watch?v=wKj8jgnjmmc .
 Cochrane picked up 33 PIMs two nights later at Vancouver for a total of 75 in two games.

 January 5, 1982 -- Philadelphia stunned Los Angeles 5-3 in the Spectrum and increased their unbeaten streak in the series to 28 (24-0-4) games while setting a team record for most consecutive wins against any opponent with 14.
 The Kings outplayed the Flyers for much of the game and led 3-2 late in the contest; then, Marcel Dionne had a breakaway and a possible victory on his stick but Pete Peeters had a "smell the glove" moment to give the Flyers a burst of energy.
 Moments later, Bobby Clarke tied the game with 2:47 remaining, Brian Propp scored the GWG with 1:31 to play and Ken Linseman added an ENG.
 The Flyers got on the board first but LA scored two first period goals within 14 seconds, in the last minute, to take a 2-1 lead.
 With 2:09 to play in the second period, the teams participated in a lengthy donnybrook highlighted by Trevor Johansen vs. Ron Flockhart and the ejection of Philly's Ray Allison.
 A few seconds later, Glen Cochrane and Alan Hangsleben danced and were tossed from the game.
 With eight seconds to play in the second period.
 Mark Hardy scored and gave LA a 3-2 lead; the Flyers scored three times in a span of 1:53 in the final 2:47.
 Bill Barber (2-2-4) had four points to lead both teams.
 After the game, Kings' D-man Jay Wells said "I can't stand Philadelphia."